sehHeiden/poll_election_bavaria_2023/readme.md

 Given that a smooth interpolation between two polls show high correlation to the real results: longer timelines have to be measured, that span several months.
 Daily sentiment analysis shows more noise than poll results, weekly/monthly aggregated have to used.
 This might be due, the higher number of samples on longer time frames, but also due to the fact that sentiments are not voting intentions.
 While daily changes in politics might show strong reactions in sentiment, we assume voting intentions might shift only on a longer time period.

 Only for few parties we have extracted enough samples.
-We assume, that this due to the fact, that that we did not search for the name of the parties as tags, but only for the candidates and that the national level overshadows the public reaction.
 Especially for the parties `SPD`, `Buendis 90/ Gruene` and `FDP`, that govern at the federal level.
 Thus, sentiment analysis on a national scale is more promising.

 We tried to predict election result with two different versions: